 More significant savings

 As you can see, the right industry know-how can lead to saving big bucks.
-For more innovative ways our team came up with to optimize direct mail and save this global banking institution some significant cash, check out our full series of mail mini case studies on our website.
+For more information, check out our video: Optimizing Direct Mail Production.

 How much money could YOU be saving?

 Nicole Bump, Senior Content Manager, is responsible for developing the Harte Hanks content strategy, bringing this strategy to life through the editorial board, generating much of the company's content and managing the Harte Hanks social presence.
 A writer at heart, Nicole also enjoys evaluating ways in which new technologies can enable better content production, distribution and measurement.More Content by Nicole Bump